Ankang-Wei/MI-RGC/README.md

 ## MI-RGC

-Code and Datasets for "MI-RGC: Predicting phage-host associations with regional graph convolution and integrating mutual information"
+Code and Datasets for "MI-RGC: Mutual information-based feature augmentation for predicting phage-host associations with regional graph convolution"

 #### Developers